zeruhur/plerion/five_galaxies/en/01_introduction.md

 Despite their differences, the Five Galaxies are interconnected through trade, diplomacy, and conflict.
 Many species have formed alliances and federations to protect their interests and maintain peace and stability in the region.
 However, the emergence of new threats and the shifting balance of power have created a volatile and unpredictable situation in the Five Galaxies.

 Humans are not the only species in this universe, and they are not the most prominent.
+The Conglomerate of Sol is the human nation with Earth at its center and spans a fraction of Orion’s Arm in the Milky Way.
+The Conglomerate has established outposts and colonies in various locations in the Five Galaxies and beyond, but their influence is limited compared to other species.

 The Five Galaxies are home to numerous alien species, some of which are as old as the galaxies themselves.
 Extinct species have left behind artifacts and lost technologies that can be found in ruins and archaeological sites.
 The multiculturalism of the Charted Space generates both growth and conflict, with great empires covering vast territories and small independent nations fighting to maintain their sovereignty.

 Charting the galaxy is profitable, with governments and organizations willing to pay well for data on new targets and territories.
 Fast travel is possible through natural and artificial wormholes, which reduce the time it takes to traverse the vast expanses of space between clusters.
 The Charted Space is dotted with military, commercial, and industrial stations that form the nodes of the travel network.